abdulhamidOumer/react-native-typescript-boilerplate/README.md

 ## React Native Typescript Boilerplate

-This is a react native boileplate that is currently underd evelopment.
+This is a react native boileplate that is currently underd development.
 Some of the tools used include

 - Redux with Redux Saga
 - Redux Toolkit